rubyreferences/rubychanges/_src/evolution.md

 title: Ruby Evolution
 prev: /
 next: 3.1
+description: A very brief list of new significant features that emerged in Ruby programming language since version 2.0 (2013).
 ---

 # Ruby Evolution

-The text/list below is very brief list of new significant features that emerged in Ruby programming language since version 2.0 (2013).
+**A very brief list of new significant features that emerged in Ruby programming language since version 2.0 (2013).**

 It is intended as a "bird eye view" that might be of interest for Ruby novices and experts alike, as well as for curious users of other technologies.

 It is part of a bigger [Ruby Changes](/) effort, which provides a detailed explanations and justifications on what happens to the language, version by version.
 The detailed changelog currently covers versions since 2.4, and the brief changelog links to more detailed explanations for those versions (links are under version numbers at the beginning of the list items).